arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/03.lvgl-guide/content.md

 - how to add an object to the grid,
 - how to update the display.

 ***At the end of this section, you will find a complete example which implements a grid layout.
-You can [skip directly to the example](#minimal-example), but if you have no prior experience with lvgl, we recommend you follow the information below.***
+You can [skip directly to the example](#minimal-example), but if you have no prior experience with LVGL, we recommend you follow the information below.***

 ### Display Shield Configuration